 Sealing IceStone Countertops

-We are considering putting IceStone, the recycled glass/concrete countertop product in our new kitchen.
+We are considering putting IceStone, the recycled glass/concrete countertop product in our new kitchen but aren't sure about sealing or how durable it is.

-Any other care/maintenance differences between the two countertop materials for a kitchen that we should know about?
+Any other care/maintenance differences between these countertop materials for a kitchen that we should know about?
 Thanks.

 ANSWER: